-The Funds offer and issue shares at its net asset value per share ("NAV") only in aggregations of a specified number of shares (each a "Creation Unit").
-Each Fund generally offers and issues Shares in exchange for a basket of securities, assets or other positions included in the Underlying Index ("Deposit Securities") together with the deposit of a specified cash payment ("Cash Component").
+The Funds offer and issue shares at their net asset value ("NAV") per share only in aggregations of a specified number of shares (each a "Creation Unit").
+The Funds generally offer and issue shares in exchange for a basket of securities, assets or other positions in which they invest ("Deposit Securities"), together with the deposit of a specified cash payment ("Cash Component").
 The Trust reserves the right to permit or require the substitution of a "cash in lieu" amount ("Deposit Cash") to be added to the Cash Component to replace any Deposit Security.
-The shares of the Water Fund and Pipeline Fund are listed on the NYSE Arca, Inc. Exchange.
-Prior to January 4, 2021, the Water Fund was listed on the CBOE Bzx Exchange.
-The NYSE Arca, Inc. Exchange is referred to as the "Exchange" in this SAI.
-The Funds each trade on the Exchange at market prices.
-These prices may differ from the NAVs of each Fund's shares.
+The shares of the Funds will be listed and traded on the New York Stock Exchange.
+The New York Stock Exchange is referred to as the "Exchange" in this SAI.
+The Funds' shares will trade on the Exchange at market prices.
+These prices may differ from the NAV of the Funds' shares.
 The Funds' shares are also redeemable only in Creation Unit aggregations, and generally in exchange for portfolio securities and a specified cash payment.

-Shares may be issued in advance of receipt of Deposit Securities subject to various conditions including a requirement to maintain on deposit with the Trust cash at least equal to a specified percentage of the market value of the missing Deposit Securities as set forth in the Participant Agreement (as defined below).
+Shares may be issued in advance of receipt of Deposit Securities subject to various conditions.
 The Trust may impose a transaction fee for each creation or redemption (the "Transaction Fee").
 In all cases, such fees will be limited in accordance with the requirements of the SEC applicable to management investment companies offering redeemable securities.
-The Funds may charge, either in lieu or in addition to the fixed creation or redemption Transaction Fee, a variable fee for creations and redemptions in order to cover certain brokerage, tax, foreign exchange, execution, market impact and other costs and expenses related to the execution of trades resulting from such transaction, up to a maximum of 2.00% of the NAV per Creation Unit, inclusive of any Transaction Fees charged (if applicable).
+The Funds may charge, either in lieu of or in addition to the fixed creation or redemption Transaction Fee, a variable fee for creations and redemptions in order to cover certain brokerage, tax, foreign exchange, execution, market impact and other costs and expenses related to the execution of trades resulting from such transaction, up to a maximum of 2.00% of the NAV per Creation Unit, inclusive of any Transaction Fees charged (if applicable).